georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 \end{alignat*}
 $$

-The nonterminals $$Filename$$ and $$Identifier$$ are purposfully left vague yet; I haven't fully decided yet what rules I want to enforce there.
+The nonterminals $$Filename$$ and $$Identifier$$ are purposefully left vague yet; I haven't fully decided yet what rules I want to enforce there.
 But this will be taken care of by the lexer and [semantic analysis][sem], so we need not define this just yet.

 Finally, any good assembler will support subroutines and some sort of [macro system](https://www.tutorialspoint.com/assembly_programming/assembly_macros.htm).
 I again defer exact implementation details for later (since we're first going to optimize and transform this CFG soon).